 Another interesting thing about Bogucice – if you were interested in Polish hip-hop music ( 🙂 ), you would hear about a famous band Paktofonika.
 Its singer, Piotr Łuszcz, also called “Magik” (The Magician) was born and lived in Bogucice.
 He is buried on a cemetery in Bogucice too – marked on a map here.

 Coal miners’ district full of traditional “familoki” buildings.
-Currently – one of the most popular tourist attractions and places to see in Katowice.
-Shame on me but living in Katowice most of my life, I’ve been to Nikiszowiec just twice, as far as I remember 😉
+Currently – one of the most popular tourist attractions and places to see in Katowice both among Polish and international tourists.
+Fellow blogger Amy visited Nikiszowiec too while she visited the attractions of Katowice – shame on me but living in the city most of my life, I’ve been to Nikiszowiec just twice, as far as I remember 😉

 It’s a cute “postcard place”.
 It’s calm and pleasant during the day, you can take a casual stroll between the buildings.
 Their windows are painted red – but there’s no interesting tradition behind it.
 I heard that coal miners could get red paint for free at work… 🙂